How to shop on Black Friday 2024: get the most out of the holiday sales

 Come here

-We're not being funny: we research around the clock during big sales events so we can focus on finding the best Black Friday appliance deals for you.
-Dear reader: we'll show you not just what one retailer's charging but what rivals are charging too, and we link to our reviews so you can see whether a deal is worth chasing.
+We're not being funny.
+We research around the clock during big sales events so we can focus on finding the best Black Friday appliance deals for you.
+Dear reader, we'll show you not just what one retailer is charging but what rivals are charging, too, and we link to our reviews so you can see whether a deal is worth chasing.

-We've got hubs on the best Black Friday air fryer deals, coffee maker deals, vacuum deals, washing machine deals, and lawn mower deals - to name a few.
-It could be a good idea to bookmark these pages for quick access to the best deals as soon as they're live.
+We've got hubs on the best Black Friday air fryer deals, coffee maker deals, vacuum deals, washing machine deals, and lawn mower deals—to name a few.
+You should bookmark these pages for quick access to the best deals as soon as they're live.

 Check the price

-Not all deals are unique, and not all deals are really deals: some products mysteriously go up in price just before Black Friday before dropping down again, and others are listed with money off manufacturers' recommended retail prices that virtually nobody was ever expected to pay, or that haven't been charged for years.
+Not all deals are unique, and not all deals are deals.
+Some products mysteriously go up in price just before Black Friday before dropping down again, and others are listed with money off manufacturers' recommended retail prices that virtually nobody was ever expected to pay or that haven't been charged for years.

-There are two ways to see if a deal is worthwhile.
-You can check the price history, and you can see what other retailers are selling the same product for.
+There are two ways to determine whether a deal is worthwhile: you can check the price history and see what other retailers are selling the same product for.

-Honey is worth having year-round thanks to its ability to find discount and voucher codes for a wide range of retailers.
-You can also use it to see price history for each retailer, so you can find out whether the deal you're getting is actually a good one.
+Honey is worth having year-round thanks to its ability to find discounts and voucher codes for various retailers.
+You can also use it to see the price history for each retailer so you can find out whether the deal you're getting is good.

-We'd also strongly recommend using price checkers – our favorites are Pricerunner and PriceSpy – to see how much other retailers are charging for the same product.
+We also strongly recommend using price checkers—our favorites are Pricerunner and PriceSpy—to see how much other retailers are charging for the same product.
 You'll often find that the prices on the biggest deals are identical across multiple shops, which is usually a sign that the deal is set by the manufacturer rather than the retailers.

 Maytag MHW8630HW